Looking For Something Florida Keys Related?

 As part of a program to help eradicate this invasive species, Florida Keys spearfishing derbies are now held annually.

 To further help eliminate this noxious fish, as of September, 2012, the Florida Fish and Wildlife Conservation Commission has instituted a change to lionfish restrictions.
+Season is year round.
+There is also no bag or size limit.

 Traditional methods of fishing do require a recreational fishing license.
 Also, a permit is required in the no-take zones of the Florida Keys National Marine Sanctuary.